penelopeysm/penelopeysm.github.io/src/content/posts/2026-04-05-claude/index.md

   However, if you set it completely loose on a new project it will probably come up with some ideas that are not great, and then it becomes hard to remove these as time goes on.
   But I don't have enough tokens to really test this out for sure.

+Can any of this be mitigated?

+I have not yet explored this, but I'm thinking of collecting all the bits of wisdom that I've learnt over the years of working on this project about how to write good-quality code, and shoving them into something that Claude can read from.
+That means that even if somebody new comes along who doesn't know the general standard of the codebase, Claude can, in principle, get them up to speed.

 ## What's the future like?

 I don't think that Opus 4.6 will replace all human software engineers.